joshfermin/beesneeds/README.md

 Written for University of Colorado Boulder 2013 by Josh Fermin, Ludvig Rhodin and Matthew Moskowitz.

 Data entry platform for volunteers with bee blocks.
+Currently deployed at http://beesneeds.colorado.edu/report_data